kingzamzon/tech-writing/task-1/README.md

 There is no Github without git. so what is git.
 Git is a version control tool for tracking code changes, who changes codes e.tc now we want to make git accessible people outisde our intranetwork/ network. on the internet where Github comes in place.
 Take your git repository global with GitHub.

+## Prerequisites

+- Have Git installed on your local machine.
+- Have Github Account.

 ## What is GitHub

 Github is the largest host the source code in the world.
 It owned by Microsoft in 2018.